-Key Performance Measure: Grade 2 NVSD Numeracy Assessment Test - Indicating average score on the test Baseline Target Actual 2013 78% Increase 5% June 2014 Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs) This is a new goal and objective.
+Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs)

+This is a new goal and objective.
 This test was given in June 2013 to our Grade 2 students (one classroom).
 Interestingly, both the boys and the girls scored fairly evenly.
 The average scores for the boys was 77% and the average score for the girls was 79%.
-This numeracy goal has been the main topic during our Staff Collaboration sessions this year.
+This numeracy goal has been the main topic during our Staff Collaboration sessions in 2013-14.
 We have discussed at length, certain strategies for examining and teaching to the complexity of math language that is now prevalent even in the primary numeracy curriculum.
-We will have the same classroom take the test this year and will see if any of the strategies discussed/implemented during our sessions, will translate into higher scores on the NVSD Grade 2 numeracy assessment.
+Our plan was for a Grade 2 classroom to take the test in 2014 to see if any of the strategies discussed/implemented during our sessions, would translate into higher scores on the NVSD Grade 2 numeracy assessment.
+Unfortunately, due to job action we were unable to give the test.
+Our goal is to give the test again in June 2015.
 Long range, we are looking to use the assessments in several grades to track over the duration of our students' time here at Carisbrooke.

-Objective 1.1: To increase reading comprehension, specific to the "language of numeracy." (intermediate) Trend Data Table:
+Objective 1.2: To increase reading comprehension, specific to the "language of numeracy." (intermediate)

-Key Performance Measure: Grade 6 NVSD Numeracy Assessment Test - Indicating average score on the test Baseline Target Actual 2013 72% Increase 5% June 2014 Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs.)
+Key Performance Measure: Grade 6 NVSD Numeracy Assessment Test - Indicating average score on the test

+Baseline Target Actual

+2013-14 72% Increase 5% 67%

+2014-15 67% Increase 5% June 2015

 This is a new goal and objective.
 This test was given in June 2013 to our Grade 6 students (all students in Grade 6).
 Interestingly, Carisbrooke tends to score well above the school district average (66%).
-This numeracy goal has been the main topic during our Staff Collaboration sessions this year.
-We have discussed at length, certain strategies for examining and teaching to the complexity of math language that is now prevalent even in the primary numeracy curriculum.
+This numeracy goal has been the main topic during our Staff Collaboration sessions last year.
+We have discussed, at length, certain strategies for examining and teaching to the complexity of math language that is now prevalent even in the primary numeracy curriculum.
 As is school district practice, all Grade 6 students will take the test this year and we will see if any of the strategies discussed during our sessions, will translate into higher scores on the NVSD Grade 6 numeracy assessment.
 Long range, we are looking to use the assessments in several grades to track over the duration of our students' time here at Carisbrooke.
+Our school did write the 2013/14 test, but many schools in the district did not.
+As a result, there is no district data available.
+We did score 5% lower than the year before, but with no district data available it is impossible to see if this was a district trend.

-Previous School Plan Goal 2: To strengthen the process of Grade 7 student transition to Grade 8 (NEW Goal 2013/14) Objective 2.1: To increase the number of students who report they feel ready to deal with social challenges in high school.
-Trend Data Table:
+Previous School Plan Goal 2: To strengthen the process of Grade 7 student transition to Grade 8 (NEW Goal 2013/14)

+Objective 2.1: To increase the number of students who report they feel ready to deal with social challenges in high school.

 Key Performance Measure: Grade 7-8 Student Transition Survey - percentage of students who reported they were ready to deal with the social challenges of high school.

-Baseline Target Actual 2013 38% Increase 10% June 2014 Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs.)
+Baseline Target Actual

+2013/14 38% Increase 10% 80%

+2014/15 80% Increase 5% June 2015